kellyp2738/UT_ModelFitting/README.md

 - Marginal posterior distributions for estimated parameters are visualized.
 - Marginal posterior distributions of disease prevalence are visualized in conjunction with empirial prevalence distributions to check that the model outputs are consistent with empirical data. **see Note 2 above**
 - Scatterplots showing the correlations between estimated parameter values are  generated.

+###plot_toy_model.r

+**Note: run interactively.**

+This script plots the output of toy model runs for different preference values and relative abundance scenarios.